jina-ai/clip-as-service/docs/user-guides/server.md

 ```
 ### Deploy on JCloud

-You can deploy CLIPEncoder on JCloud.
+You can deploy CLIPTorchEncoder on JCloud.
-We will use CLIPTorchEncoder as an example.
 A minimum YAML file `flow.yml` is as follows:

 ```yaml